InfrastructureAsCode-ch/nornir_conditional_runner/README.md

                 "core": 1, # Limit the "core" group to 1 concurrent task "distribution": 2,
                 "edge": 3,
             },
+            # Group fail limits for each group (optional) - once exceeded, the still waiting tasks are skipped
+            "group_fail_limits": {
+                "core": 1,  # Only allow one core device to fail "edge": 2,
+            },
             "conditional_group_key": "conditional_groups", # Custom key for conditional groups config in host data },